Skip to main content

 Once you have a GitLab PAT, you can provide it to Semgrep through Semgrep AppSec Platform's** Settings > Source Code Managers** tab.
 This tab is a central location that makes it easy for your teams to access and rotate the token if necessary.
 This is the recommended method, though there are two other options for providing your PAT to Semgrep:

-• In the Network Broker configuration file: If the Gitlab user requires a PAT, you can set a dummy token and assign the PAT in the Network Broker configuration file.
+• In the Network Broker configuration file: You can set a dummy token and assign the PAT in the Network Broker configuration file.
+This information is stored on your infrastructure, and you can manage it using the secret storage program of your choice.

 • In the CI job's configuration file: This is helpful if you're using Gitlab's Project Access Tokens, which are generated on a per-project basis.